Modular representations of $\mathrm{GL}_2({\mathbb F}_q)$ using calculus: Introduction

-defined over $\mathbb{F}_{p^2}$. \end{theorem} The theorem is also true for $r = 1$ (see Remark~\ref{r=p-2,p-1}).
-We prove similar isomorphisms for other values of $r$ by twisting (Corollary~\ref{bigger range}).
-The proof uses the fact that $D$ preserves the theta filtration in a strong sense (Lemma~\ref{divide}).
+defined over $\mathbb{F}_{p^2}$. \end{theorem} One may compare Theorems~\ref{ps} and \ref{cuspidal} by noting that if we tensor both sides of \eqref{ps-non-split} by $V_{p-1}$, then the right hand side of that isomorphism gets replaced by induction from the {\it split torus} $T^\mathrm{sp}({\mathbb F}_p) \subset B({\mathbb F}_p)$ to $G({\mathbb F}_p)$ of $V_m \otimes d^{r-m}$ (Remark~\ref{split induced}).
+Theorem~\ref{cuspidal} is also true for $r = 1$ (see Remark~\ref{r=p-2,p-1}).
+We prove similar isomorphisms for other values of $r$ by twisting (Corollary~\ref{bigger range}) using the fact that $D$ preserves the theta filtration in a strong sense (Lemma~\ref{divide}).
 We also prove similar isomorphisms when $D$ is replaced by a higher power $D^{(m+1)}$ (Corollary \ref{higher m}, note the analogy with \eqref{ps-non-split}).

-A non-explicit version of the isomorphism in Theorem~\ref{cuspidal} can be deduced from work of Reduzzi \cite{red10}.
+A non-explicit version of the isomorphism in Theorem~\ref{cuspidal} can be deduced from the work of Reduzzi \cite{red10}.
 Let us provide some background and explain our contribution.
 In the discussion that follows, we sometimes think of $\omega_2$ as a character taking values in a characteristic zero field (by taking its Teichm\"uller lift).
-Recall that for each complex character $\chi$ of $T({\mathbb F}_p) = {\mathbb F}^*_{p^2}$ (with $\chi$ not self-conjugate) there is an irreducible cuspidal complex representation $\Theta(\chi)$ of $G({\mathbb F}_p)$.
+Recall that for each complex character $\chi$ of $T({\mathbb F}_p) = {\mathbb F}^\times_{p^2}$ (with $\chi$ not self-conjugate) there is an irreducible cuspidal complex representation $\Theta(\chi)$ of $G({\mathbb F}_p)$.
 Moreover, $\Theta(\chi)$ is a factor of an induced representation: we have